cardonabits/haxo-hw/docs/development.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-    Note: On Raspberry Pi 4 rustup might detect an incorrect architecture.
+    Note 1: On Raspberry Pi 4 rustup might detect an incorrect architecture.
 The RPi 3/4 can run in 32-bit or 64-bit.
     Check `uname -m` to see whether you are running `aarch64` or `armv7l`.
 If the later, when installing rust:
     ```
     Current installation options: